 Instead, scrub them with a brush in a water bowl, then rinse and coarsely chop to add to the soup base.

-An easier kitchen tool is an immersion blender which also purees your soup until you get a smooth, creamy, and velvety texture.
+An easier kitchen tool is an immersion blender (also known as a stick blender or hand blender), which also purees your carrot orange soup until you get a smooth, creamy, and velvety texture.

 Always handle pureeing with extra caution because the soup is hot!